 Pay-TV Satellites.
-We currently utilize 11 satellites in geostationary orbit approximately 22,300 miles above the equator, two of which we own and depreciate over their estimated useful life.
-We currently utilize certain capacity on six satellites that we lease from DISH Network, one satellite that we lease from EchoStar, and two satellites that we lease from third parties.
-All leased satellites are accounted for as operating leases except Nimiq 5 and Anik F3, which are accounted for as financing leases and are depreciated over their economic life.
+We currently utilize ten satellites in geostationary orbit approximately 22,300 miles above the equator, two of which we own and depreciate over their estimated useful life.
+We currently utilize certain capacity on five satellites that we lease from DISH Network, one satellite that we lease from EchoStar, and two satellites that we lease from third parties.
+All leased satellites are accounted for as operating leases except Nimiq 5 and Anik F3, which are accounted for as financing leases and are each depreciated over their economic life.
+As of March 31, 2022, the Anik F3 satellite was accounted for as a finance lease and was fully depreciated.
+However, during April 2022, we extended this lease and as a result, Anik F3 will subsequently be accounted for as an operating lease.

-As of March 31, 2021, our pay-TV satellite fleet consisted of the following:
+As of March 31, 2022, our pay-TV satellite fleet consisted of the following:

 Degree

 Launch Orbital Lease

 Satellites Date Location Termination Date

 Owned:

 EchoStar XV July 2010 61.5 N/A

 EchoStar XVIII June 2016 61.5 N/A

-Leased from EchoStar (1):
+Leased from EchoStar:

 EchoStar IX August 2003 121 Month to month

-Leased from DISH Network (2):
+Leased from DISH Network (1):

-EchoStar X February 2006 110 February 2022
+EchoStar X February 2006 110 February 2023

-EchoStar XI July 2008 110 September 2021
+EchoStar XI July 2008 110 September 2022

 EchoStar XIV March 2010 119 February 2023

 EchoStar XVI November 2012 61.5 January 2023

-Nimiq 5 September 2009 72.7 September 2021
+Nimiq 5 September 2009 72.7 September 2022

-QuetzSat-1 September 2011 77 November 2021

 Leased from Other Third Party:

-Anik F3 April 2007 118.7 April 2022
+Anik F3 (2) April 2007 118.7 April 2025

-Ciel II December 2008 129 January 2022
+Ciel II December 2008 129 July 2023

-(1) See Note 13 for further information on our Related Party Transactions with EchoStar.

-(2) See Note 13 for further information on our Related Party Transactions with DISH Network.
+- (1) See Note 13 for further information on our Related Party Transactions with DISH Network. - (2) During April 2022, we extended the Anik F3 satellite lease for an additional two years with an option to renew for one additional year to April 2025.